Learning Stochastic Behaviour from Aggregate Data: Proposed Method

-\end{lemma} As a linear evolution PDE, FPE describes the evolution of density functions of the stochastic process driven by a SDE.
-Due to this reason, FPE plays a crucial role in stochastic calculus, statistical physics and modeling \cite{quantum1, lowdim, thefpe}.
-Its importance is also getting more attention among statistic and machine learning community\cite{variationalgd, datadrivensb, varinf}.
-In this paper, we utilize FPE to depict density evolution of the data, upon that we build our model by connecting FPE and deep learning methods through a weak formulation.
+\end{lemma} As a linear evolution PDE, FPE describes the evolution of density function of the stochastic process driven by a SDE.
+Due to this reason, FPE plays a crucial role in stochastic calculus, statistical physics and modeling \citep{quantum1, lowdim, thefpe}.
+Its importance is also drawing more attention among statistic and machine learning communities \citep{variationalgd, datadrivensb, varinf}.
+In this paper, we utilize the weak form of FPE as a basis to study hidden dynamics of the time evolving aggregated data without solving FPE.

+Our task can be described as: assume that the individuals evolve with the process indicated by Figure \ref{fig:modelintro}, which can be simulated by It\^{o} process.
+Then given observations $\bm{x}_t$ along time axis, we aim to recover the drift coefficient $g(\bm{x},t)$ in FPE, and thus we are able to recover and predict the density evolution of such dynamic.
+For simplicity we treat $g(\bm{x},t)$ as a function uncorrelated to time $t$, namely, $g(\bm{x},t) = g(\bm{x})$.
+Notice that though evolving process of individuals can be simulated by It\^{o} process, in reality since we lose identity information of individuals, the observed data become aggregate data, thus we need a new way other than traditional methods to study the swarm's distribution.

+We also remark that in the work of \citet{hashinn}, based on Jordan-Kinderlehrer-Otto (JKO) \citep{jko} theorem, they utilize RNN to approximate potential function and measure Sinkhorn distance (an approximation to Wasserstein distance).
+In our work, we assume that the density follows Fokker Planck equation, but we don't solve it directly.
+Instead, we take the weak form of Fokker Planck equation and compute everything in sample form, which coincides with a similar form of WGAN at the observations.
+Particularly, we treat FPE as the dynamic regularizer for the marginal fitting problem, therefore is fundamentally different from previous methods.
+As a byproduct, our numerical scheme allows to freely choose the time step $\Delta t$, which is not restricted to the given time stamp of observations. $\Delta t$ is used to control the error bound.